 Birding South Florida and the Keys

 South Florida is one of those places that US birders often dream of visiting.
-The area is home to many species that are difficult or impossible to find elsewhere in the country, and has become famous for its remarkable concentrations of colorful songbirds during spring migration.
-A trip here is a must for anyone who is fascinated by visible migration, who wants a taste of birding in an exotic locale without having to travel abroad, or who aims to complete their ABA Area life list.
+The area is home to many species that are difficult or impossible to find elsewhere in the country and has become famous for its remarkable concentrations of colorful songbirds during spring migration.
+A trip here is a must for anyone who is fascinated by migration, who wants a taste of birding in an ‘exotic’ locale without having to travel abroad or who aims to complete their ABA Area life list.

 More details about this trip:

-Group Size: Price is based on a group size of 5 to 8 participants.
+Group Size: Price is based on a group size of 7 or 8 participants.

 Birds